1,000+ Opportunities

 Establishment of suitable sanctuaries and natural areas.
 Cooperation in programs concerned with the use and conservation of all natural resources and scenic features.

-Based on current listing details, eligibility includes: Open to individuals and organizations; projects must support Michigan botanical research, environmental preservation, or education.
+According to the current listing, eligibility includes: Open to individuals and organizations; projects must support Michigan botanical research, environmental preservation, or education.
 Michigan-based projects preferred; Great Lakes region may be considered.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.